 Sri Chinmoy believed that inside each human being lay a universal longing for peace and oneness, and he established several initiatives to enable people from all around the world to work together towards this goal.

-- 1 shows Sri Chinmoy giving a talk on Peace at the Unesco building in Paris in 1989, and holding the Peace Torch. • More on the World Harmony Run » The Sri Chinmoy Oneness-Home Peace Run was founded in 1987, and grew into the World Harmony Run, which is now the world's largest torch relay run for peace.
+- The Sri Chinmoy Oneness-Home Peace Run was founded in 1987, and is now the world's largest torch relay run for peace.
 During the Run, an international team of runners carry a flaming torch symbolising the common search for peace to countries all over the world, inviting local communities along the Run to take part and make the ideals of the Run their own.
-To date millions of people in over 140 countries have held the torch and offered their own wish for a better world.
-The video on the right
+To date millions of people in over 140 countries have held the torch and offered their own wish for a better world. . • More on the Peace Run »

 - As part of the Sri Chinmoy Peace-Blossoms programme, Sri Chinmoy engaged with governmental officials from all over the world to dedicate hundreds of landmarks to the cause of peace, ranging from national capitals to world-famous natural wonders.